Services

 What are Trauma-Specific Interventions?
 Trauma-specific interventions are designed specifically to address the consequences of trauma in the individual and to facilitate healing.
 Treatment programs generally recognize the following:

-- The interrelation between trauma and symptoms of trauma (e.g., substance abuse, eating disorders, depression, and anxiety)
+- The interrelation between trauma and symptoms of trauma (e.g., substance use, eating disorders, PTSD, dissociation, depression, anxiety)

 - The need to work in a collaborative way with survivors, family and friends of the survivor, and other human services agencies in a manner that will empower survivors and clients

 Scheduling of Sessions.
-We believe that our therapy clients should not have to wait to see their therapist after they arrive for their scheduled appointment.
-Therefore, we schedule 30 minutes between therapy sessions.
+We believe that our therapy clients should not have to wait to see their therapist after they arrive for their scheduled appointment (whether in-person or via telehealth).
+Therefore, we schedule 60 minutes between therapy sessions.
 This allows us to meet with clients as soon as they arrive, whether or not they are a few minutes early or late.
+(We do ask that clients call prior to the session to inform the therapist of late arrival.)
 If a client needs more time at the end of the session to achieve affect regulation (i.e., feel calm), neither the client or therapist feels rushed to end the session because another client is waiting.
-In addition, we generally do not charge late cancellation fees (i.e., when sessions are cancelled with less than 24 hour notice), but do ask that clients call the therapist if she or he will be a few minutes late.
-However, late cancellation fees are charged if the late cancellations become a pattern (i.e., more than three per calendar year).
-Fees are charged for all “no show” to a scheduled session.
-(Exceptions to the late cancellation and “no show” fees are if the situation was beyond your control.)
+In addition, clients are allowed 2 late cancellations per calendar year without charge (i.e., less than 24 hour notice).
+Late cancellation fees are charged when there are 3 or more late cancellations per calendar year).
+Fees are charged for all “no shows” to a scheduled session.
+(Exceptions to the late cancellation and “no show” fees are if the situation was beyond the client’s control.
+Documentation of reason may be required to waive the fee.)
+Refer to the Fees & Insurance page of this website for more informaiton.

 *Source of first two paragraphs: SAMHSA